willpearse/willpearse.github.io/_pages/home.md

 problems with biodiversity, health, and statistics/AI.
-If you have a problem you would like to solve, [please reach out directly to Will](mailto:will.pearse@imperial.ac.uk); for governments and charities we usually work _pro bono_ and for the private sector we make use of [Imperial's consultancy scheme](https://www.imperial.ac.uk/natural-sciences/find-an-expert/icon/) for shorter contracts or [Imperial's industry
+If you have a problem you would like to solve, [please reach out directly to Will](mailto:will.pearse@imperial.ac.uk); for governments and charities we usually work for free and for the private sector we make use of [Imperial's consultancy scheme](https://www.imperial.ac.uk/natural-sciences/find-an-expert/icon/) for shorter contracts or [Imperial's industry